MohammedGuniem/Stock-Market-Simulations/README.md

   ```sh
     conda activate sms
   ```
-  2) Navigate to the root folder of this project
+  2) Navigate to the root folder of this project, if you're not already there
   ```sh
     cd .\Stock-Market-Simulation\
   ```
-  2) Run the jupyter notebook service
+  3) Run the jupyter notebook service
   ```sh
     jupyter notebook
   ```